Hať: Geography

 Hať is located about 23 km east of Opava and 12 km north of Ostrava, on the border with Poland.
 It lies mostly in the Opava Hilly Land, only the eastern part of the municipal territory extends into the Ostrava Basin.
 The highest point is at 279 m above sea level.
 The Bečva Stream flows through the municipality.

 History

 The first written mention of Hať is in a deed of Pope Innocent IV from 1250, when the village was owned by the monastery in Velehrad.
 From 1439, it was owned by various lower noblemen.
 In 1517–1567, Hať belonged to the Hlučín estate, then it was annexed to the Šilheřovice estate.
 In 1673, a large fire damaged the village.
 From 1742 to 1918, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
 In 1920, it became part of the newly established Czechoslovakia.

-In 1978–1990, Hať was an administrative part of Hlučín.
+In 1978–1990, Hať was a municipal part of Hlučín.
 Since 1990, it has been again an independent municipality.